 hadn't developed the hardened shell which has seen me through my adult

-So I quite enjoyed the adventures of Luath (Labrador), Tao (Siamese cat), and the aged Bodger (bull terrier)as they made their way across the wilderness of Canada to find their owners in their new home.
-They were exciting, and held my young attention throughout.
+So I quite enjoyed the adventures of Luath (Labrador), Tao (Siamese cat), and the aged Bodger (bull terrier) as they made their way across the wilderness of Canada to find their owners in their new home.
+Their adventure was exciting, and it held my young attention throughout.

-What I wasn't prepared for was the wave of distress as it became clear that Bodger hadn't made it, and the wave of emotion as it became clear he had.
+What I wasn't prepared for was the wave of distress as it became clear that Bodger hadn't made it, and the way my throat choked up when it became clear he had.

 It is now 50 years later.
 I still recognise this as a terrific kids film, although I now remember various bits being very studio bound, and all of it carefully assembled by editing a selection of sequences which the animals had been carefully trained for, and lucky shots.
 And I am aware of how carefully that closing sequence manipulated the audience's emotions.